 Finding perennials or shrubs for August blooms was a goal of mine a few years ago when I realized my flower borders were looking mostly green after the flush of all the June blooms that last through July.
-This is one of the first years I’ve looked around and realized I’ve got a good amount of color!
-So I thought I’d share with you what perennials and shrubs I’ve found that bloom in August here in the PNW and other similar climates.
+Here are the perennials and shrubs I’ve found that bloom in August in our zone 8 PNW garden, bridging the gap between summer and fall.

-Our borders hold colors of yellow, pink, purple, and white – never orange or red, so no August Gaillardia and such.
+Our borders hold colors of yellow, pink, purple, and white – never orange or red- so this list does’t include August’s Gaillardia or other hot colored perennials.
 But I have been able to find plenty of August blooming plants in my color palette (pictured above clockwise from top):

 - Hydrangea, Endless Summer.
 I have four of these that line the front of our porch – LOVE.